actionhero/actionhero-tutorial/README.md

   - `cd actionhero-tutorial`
   - `npm install`
   - `npm start`
-  - There are a few extra steps needed to persists data to redis.
+  - There are a few extra steps needed to persists data to Redis.
-- This project uses redis as a database.
+- This project uses Redis as a database.
 You will need to have it installed on your computer.
 - Remember that ActionHero is an API server, so we will be focusing on creating an API for blogging and chatting, and *applying* that to a website rather than creating a beautiful website itself.

 ## Getting Started with a new actionhero Project